raphaelsanchez0/assignmint-chrome-extension/README.md

 # Assignmint Chrome Extension 📝

-Assignmint is an online platform for organizing assignments and coursework, directly from Canvas!
-This extension complents the platform by allowing students to import assignments by scaping assignments directly from canvas.
+[Assignmint](https://github.com/raphaelsanchez0/assignmint) is an online platform for organizing assignments and coursework, directly from Canvas!
+This extension complements the platform by allowing students to import assignments by scraping assignments directly from Canvas.

 > 🚨 **Note:** The Assignmint Chrome Extension is currently under review the Chrome Development Team and **not yet approved for public listing on the Chrome Web Store**.
 To use the extension, you’ll need to install it in developer mode.
 See the instructions below for more details.